 DAY 7: LAI CHAU -> DIEN BIEN PHU

 Leaving Lai Chau at 08.00 for a drive through the beautiful region along the back road for nearly 3 hours to Muong Lay(Old Lai Chau Town) via Sin Ho district.
 The road trip offers stunning landscapes of large valley, fabulous forest and the group will take some short stops along the way to pay visit to villages of the Red H’mong and Thai peoples before arriving to Muong Lay town let.
 Spend half an hour walking around Muong Lay valley before having lunch.

 Arriving in Dien Bien Phu at about 15.00 and spend the rest hours in the afternoon for historical sightseeing around Dien Bien Phu former battle fields famous for the last campaign of the Viet Minh( Vietnamese communist forces) against the French colonial army.
 The sights for visiting include the A1 hill, Dien Bien Phu Museum, the head quarter of the French army and the beautiful Muong Thanh valley.

 Check in hotel and at 17.30 and free to explore Dien Bien Phu city in the evening.

-Break first, check out hotel and transfer 42 km to Tay Trang border gate for the next portion of the trip for Laos.
+Break first, check out hotel and transfer 42 km to Tay Trang border gate for the next portion of the trip for Laos (or Hanoi).
 Trip ends.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!